 An important part of SE is that learning and knowing are transformative, interactive processes between bodies, including humans, that change by engaging with each other.
 What you learn through your research changes you and those (worlds) you have researched.
 Whenever you reach out to ‘the world’ to communicate your learning, you are changing the world again and your position therein.

 Moreover, experience ‘emerges’ unpredictably so we cannot predict learning or knowing outcomes.
-However, by diversifying how you communicate you can establish connections to a variety of people, whom you change and whose knowing and learning you enable.
+However, by diversifying how you communicate you can establish connections with a variety of people, whom you change and whose knowing and learning you enable.

 More open approaches to research dissemination could ensure a broader range of people are brought into the transformative learning experience that ‘research’ can facilitate.